-The same way with published written and visual materials, all work should have unique trademark which can be easily associated with you as the author or designer.
-A 1997 study at Harvard University proves that putting a watermark on data like audio, photos, and videos is a visual sublime way to caption, copyright, and ownership control.
+In the same way with published written and visual materials, all work should have a unique trademark that can be easily associated with you as the author or designer.
+A 1997 study at Harvard University proves that putting a watermark on data like audio, photos, and videos is a visually sublime way to caption, copyright, and ownership control.
 The visual markings can easily be included in all data content.
-Limiting the copy and download capabilities may also be added on audio, photos and videos as well.
+Limiting the copy and download capabilities may also be added on audio, photos, and videos as well.

 3. Maximize the Use of Copyscape

 Both commercial and academic entities often rely on Copyscape.
-The Online app is a centralized checking system where it is able to data mine and compares unique keyword or exclusive phrases from all web pages and digital data bank around the world; identifying plagiarized work content.
-It also includes automated grammar, sentence syntax, and spelling check.
+The Online app is a centralized checking system where it is able to data-mine and compares unique keywords or exclusive phrases from all web pages and digital data banks around the world; identifying plagiarized work content.
+It also includes automated grammar, sentence syntax, and spelling checks.

 4. Activate Google Alerts

 Google is all around tool.
-Aside from email services, internet browsing capability, electronics & hardware products, and software/app tool – it has also plagiarism monitoring system.
+Aside from email services, internet browsing capability, electronics & hardware products, and software/app tools – it has also a plagiarism monitoring system.

 The popular search engine is also able to provide extensive keyword search online.
 Upon setting up the Google Alert tool for free, you are allowing to be prompted through email on possible plagiarism of your work content published online.
 A special algorithm can detect and monitor other websites that have common keyword combinations comparing with your own article.

-Once you received a notification, you can check the page where there is a similar content with yours and take necessary action to request for deletion of your work on the detected site.
+Once you received a notification, you can check the page where there is similar content to yours and take the necessary action to request for deletion of your work on the detected site.
 However, you may also request that you should properly be attributed for the re-posted or used content.

 5. Disable copy or download File

-This does not stop site visitor to copy your work online, but this will make it difficult for them to get anything from your content.
-By disabling “copy method” discourages unsuspecting plagiarist to use your material without permission.
+This does not stop site visitors to copy your work online, but this will make it difficult for them to get anything from your content.
+By disabling the “copy method” discourages unsuspecting plagiarists to use your material without permission.

 6. Restrict “right-click” plugins

-Images, videos, and audios can be prevented from being copied by disabling the right-click method in your content.
+Images, videos, and audio can be prevented from being copied by disabling the right-click method in your content.